An Introduction to Terminal Ballistics; How Bullets Wound and Kill

 But it all hinged on the kinetic energy transfer theory, which turns out to be incorrect.

-Where it All Goes Wrong
+Where Kinetic Energy Goes Wrong

 From at least the late 1800s through the Vietnam War, everyone assumed the kinetic energy transfer model was correct.
 The “shock” of getting hit by a fast-moving projectile and absorbing its kinetic energy contributed to “stopping power” and made rifles more effective.
+That’s what Le Garde and Thompson were evaluating during their tests, as well.

 Early reports of experimental AR-15s from Vietnam talked about “devastating” damage and wounds.
 Dramatic photos publicized by the Swiss government showed graphic wounds created by the M16.
 They claimed it was inhumane to use in warfare since it did more damage than the 7.62 NATO cartridge that complied with the Swiss-derived Hague Conventions.